exceptionalvic/product-catalog-api/README.md

 ## CI/CD Pipeline

 The GitHub Actions workflow (`.github/workflows/main.yml`) will automatically:
-- Set up Python 3.10 and webserver on Docker Containers
+- Set up Python 3.10, web server and nginx Docker Containers
 - Install dependencies
-- Use Flake8 for Python syntax linting to avoid detect syntax errors and other suggestions
+- Use Flake8 for Python syntax linting to detect syntax errors and other suggestions
 - Build the images and deploy to Github Container Registry
 - Pull images from container registry and deploy to server